 Black-eyed peas (also called cowpeas or Southern peas) are a bit deceptive in nature given that these cute little peas are not really peas at all, but beans.
-These peas are popular especially in southern cuisine, especially eaten on New Years day for good luck.
+These peas are popular especially in southern cuisine, eaten on New Year’s day for good luck.
 Normally black-eyed peas get the pairing with pork but these little beans are great from a vegetarian standpoint.
 Black-eyed peas are lovely in soups, stews, and casseroles.

 Black-eyed peas are one of the quickest cooking beans and great for when you are in slightly more of a time crunch to get dinner on the table.
-Cooking instructions can be found here.
-Even though they cook up quick, I will still cook a large pot and freeze some for later use!
+You can freeze black eyed peas but I’ve found that the texture is a bit more mealy and turns to mush quicker.